jahnkes/jahnke.blog/_posts/2016-06-12-on-grieving-part-2.md

 Run hard until you're weak.
 That's how living life is meant to be.*

+*Because time can be a blessing or a thief.
+I've realized that all but memory flies away.
-*Time, time, time, time just,
+Time, time, time, time just,
 time just flies away*

 -Emily Hearn